The Best Pizza in Every State

 via tripadvisor.com

-Like their artistic namesake, Piecasso’s pizza is a true masterpiece.
+In a nod to the spot’s artistic namesake, Piecasso’s pizza is a true masterpiece.
 All the ingredients are sourced locally from the Vermont Fresh Network, making this Stowe parlor’s “Tree Hugger” pie one of the more popular options.
-Bite into a piping-hot slice covered in fresh spinach, basil, garlic, tomatoes, red onion, and mozzarella cheese.
+Bite into a piping-hot slice covered in fresh spinach, basil, garlic, tomatoes, red onion and mozzarella cheese.
 Pablo would approve.

 Our Signature Mexican Bottoms Up Pizza In Virginia